DETAILED ACTION

 Spreitzer teaches of:

-a differential pressure sensor arranged in the flow channel configured for measuring a differential pressure prevailing in the flow channel and configured for outputting a corresponding electrical measurement signal (Fig. 2, 5 is a differential pressure sensor that measured differential pressure within flow channel 3 and is electrically connected to controller 6 and therefore must output some form of electrical measurement signal to 6); and
+a differential pressure sensor (Fig. 2, 5) configured for continually measuring a differential pressure (5 continually measures the differential pressure) prevailing in the flow channel and configured for continually outputting a corresponding electrical measurement signal (5 continually outputs a signal to 6); and

-a control unit configured for electrically activating a flap drive in dependence on the electrical measurement signal outputted by the differential pressure sensor in order to set a desired volumetric flow rate in the flow channel (¶ [0019], a control unit 6 that adjusts the actuator 4 in dependence on the pressure measured by the differential pressure sensor 5 for adjusting a desired differential pressure, i.e. a desired volume flow, that is stored in the control unit 6, in the flow channel 3)
+a control unit (6) configured for electrically activating a flap drive in dependence on the electrical measurement signal outputted by the differential pressure sensor in order to set a desired volumetric flow rate in the flow channel (¶ [0019], “a control unit 6 that adjusts the actuator 4 in dependence on the pressure measured by the differential pressure sensor 5 for adjusting a desired differential pressure, i.e. a desired volume flow, that is stored in the control unit 6, in the flow channel 3”)

 The primary reference can be modified to meet this/these limitation(s) as follows: